Policy 3420 – Non-Discrimination and Anti-Harassment in the School District

 The CRCO(s) will coordinate the District’s efforts to comply with its responsibilities under applicable non-discrimination and anti-harassment laws and regulations including, but not limited to: the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VI of the Civil Rights Act of 1964, and the Age Discrimination Act of 1975.

-Where appropriate, the CRCO(s) may seek the assistance of other District employees, or a designee, to investigate, respond to, or remedy complaints of discrimination and/or harassment.
+Where appropriate, the CRCO(s) may seek the assistance of other District employees, such as the District’s Title IX Coordinator(s) or Dignity Act Coordinator(s) (DAC(s)), or third parties in investigating, responding to, and remedying complaints of discrimination and/or harassment.

 Reporting Allegations of Discrimination and/or Harassment

-Any person may report discrimination and/or harassment regardless of whether they are the alleged victim or not.
-Reports may be made in person, by using the contact information for the CRCO, or by any other means that results in the CRCO receiving the person’s oral or written report.
-This report may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for the CRCO.
+Reports may be made to a CRCO in person, by using the contact information for a CRCO, or by any other means that results in a CRCO receiving the person’s verbal or written report.
+This report may be made at any time (including during non-business hours) by using the telephone number or email address, or by mail to the office address, listed for a CRCO.

-In addition to complying with this policy, District employees must comply with any other applicable District policy, regulation, procedure, collective bargaining agreement, or other document such as the District’s Code of Conduct.
+In addition to complying with the reporting requirements in this policy, District employees must comply with any other applicable reporting requirements contained in District policy, regulation, procedure, collective bargaining agreement, or other document such as the District’s Code of Conduct.
 Applicable documents include, but are not limited to, the District’s policies, regulations, and procedures related to Title IX, sexual harassment in the workplace, and the Dignity for All Students Act (DASA).

+All supervisors, building principals, and other administrators who receive a complaint or information about suspected discrimination or harassment, observe what may be discriminatory or harassing behavior, or for any reason suspect that discrimination or harassment is occurring, are required to report the suspected discrimination or harassment to the CRCO.
 If the CRCO is unavailable, including due to a conflict of interest or other disqualifying reason, the report will be directed to another CRCO, if the District has designated another individual to serve in that capacity.
 If the District has not designated another CRCO, the Superintendent will ensure that another person with the appropriate training and qualifications is appointed to act as the CRCO.
-This does not preclude the District from having the CRCO or the Board on his/her behalf, designate an independent party to investigate such matters.

 Grievance Process for Complaints of Discrimination and/or Harassment

-The District will act to promptly, thoroughly, and equitably investigate all complaints, whether oral or written, of discrimination and/or harassment based on any legally protected class and will promptly take appropriate action to protect individuals from further discrimination and/or harassment.
-The CRCO will oversee the District’s investigation of all complaints of discrimination and/or harassment.
+The CRCO will generally oversee the District’s investigation of all complaints of discrimination and/or harassment.
 In the event an anonymous complaint is filed, the District will respond to the extent possible.

 If an investigation reveals that discrimination and/or harassment based on a legally protected class has occurred, the District will take immediate corrective action as warranted.
-This action will be taken in accordance with applicable federal and state laws and regulations, as well as any applicable District policy, regulation, procedure, collective bargaining agreement, third-party contract, or other document such as the District’s Code of Conduct.
+This action will be taken in accordance with applicable law and regulations, as well as any applicable District policy, regulation, procedure, collective bargaining agreement, third-party contract, or other document such as the District’s Code of Conduct.